intel/he-toolkit/README.md

 Further Python dependencies include,
 ```
 toml
-argparse (optional for tab completion)
+argcomplete (optional for tab completion)
 pytest (optional for running tests)
+pytest-mock (optional for running tests)
+docker (optional for building docker containers)
 ```

-However, to build anything useful with the toolkit, we recommend that in addition the following, system dependencies,
+However, to build anything useful with the toolkit, we recommend that in addition to install the following system dependencies,

 ```
 m4